 While it might not sound so bad to have a slightly bushier beard or fuller eyebrows, hypertrichosis can affect any part of your body.
 You could certainly end up with a bushier beard, but you might also end up with hair on your back, shoulders, cheeks, or forehead.

 A recent study in the Journal of the American Academy of Dermatology reported that 27 percent of people taking minoxidil in oral form over a 24-week period experienced hypertrichosis.
-Only 4 percent of the people using a topical form of minoxidil had the same problem.
+Only a small number of people using a topical form of minoxidil had the same problem.